 This Court's decision in United States v.
 Klein, 80 U.S. (13 Wall.)
-128 (1872), has long provoked debate among Federal Courts scholars, who have offered a wide range of diverse and often conflicting interpretations of its meaning.
-But there has generally been widespread agreement that, whatever else Klein's language and holding may entail, it stands at a minimum for the proposition that Congress may not direct the result in a pending case without amending the underlying law.2
+128 (1872), has long provoked debate among Federal Courts scholars, who have offered a wide range of diverse-and, at times, conflicting-

+interpretations of its meaning.
+The academic give-and-take aside, there has generally been widespread agreement that, whatever else Klein's language and holding may entail, it stands at a minimum for the proposition that Congress may not direct the result in a pending case without amending the underlying law.3